List of video game genres: Sports game

 Sports games emulate the playing of traditional physical sports.
-While most sports games have players control the competitors directly, others simulate the coaching and managenent of teams, such as Championship Manager.
+While most sports games have players control the competitors directly, others simulate the coaching and management of teams, such as Championship Manager.
 Others satirize the sport for comedic effect, such as Arch Rivals.
+Some sports games are not based on real-life sports, but instead a fictional sport made for the purposes of the game, such as Rocket League and Speedball.
 One of the best selling series in this genre is the FIFA series.
 This genre emerged early in the history of video games (with Pong being a notable example).

-Competitive

-Competitive games are those that have a high competitive factor but do not represent traditional sports, such as games in which the concept is fictional and designed by the developer (such as Ball Jacks and Rocket League).

-Sports-based fighting

-Sports-based fighting games are titles that simulate combat sports, but are distinct from the fighting genre due to their focus on realism.
-Examples of this subgenre include the Fight Night, UFC and WWE 2K series.

 MMO

-A massively multiplayer online game, also called MMO and MMOG, is a multiplayer online video game which is capable of supporting large numbers of players simultaneously.
-By necessity, they are played on the Internet.
-Many games have at least one persistent world.
-Others just have large numbers of players competing at once, in one form or another, without any lasting effect to the world at all.
-These games can be found for most network-capable platforms, including the personal computer, video game console, or smartphones and other mobile devices.
+A massively multiplayer online game, also called MMO or MMOG, is a multiplayer online video game which is capable of supporting large amounts of players simultaneously.
+Many games have at least one persistent world while others have large numbers of players competing at once, in one form or another, without any lasting effect to the world.
+These games can usually be found via network-capable platforms, including the personal computer, video game console, or smartphones and other mobile devices.
 An example is the widely played game Minecraft which can be played both as an MMO or a single player game.

 MMO games can enable players to cooperate and compete with each other on a large scale, and sometimes to interact meaningfully with people around the world.
-They include a variety of gameplay types, representing many video game genres, such as MMORPG, MMOFPS, MMORTS, MMOTBS and MMO simulation games.
+They include a variety of gameplay types, representing many video game genres such as MMORPG, MMOFPS, MMORTS, MMOTBS and MMO simulation games.